-Reporting suspicious activity that does
+• Reporting suspicious activity that does

 not need immediate response to the

 Anti-Terrorist Hotline.
-Know who the public sector counterterrorism experts are and how to access their information; Centre for the protection of national infrastructure (CPNI) National Counter Terrorism Security Office (NaCTSO) Awareness of current initiatives: Run, hide, tell keeping themselves safe and encouraging members of the public, who will look up to a person wearing a yellow vest, to follow them to a safe place.
-ACT - Action Counter Terrorism SCaN - See, Check and notify The pros and cons of evacuation/invacuation:

-very easily become cons.
-For example, evacuating a building due to fire tries to

-keep people safe but the con can be that people rush out and get injured or stand around outside which could result in accident.
-Conversely, taking people into a building for safety due to a terrorist act on the street can mean that they are all grouped together and could be seen as an easy target for other forms of terrorist activities.

-1.4 Identify the Hot Principles:
+- Know who the public sector counterterrorism experts are and how to access their information; - Centre for the protection of national infrastructure (CPNI) - National Counter Terrorism Security Office (NaCTSO) - Awareness of current initiatives: - Run, hide, tell keeping themselves safe and encouraging members of the public, who will look up to a person wearing a yellow vest, to follow them to a safe place. - o ACT Action Counter Terrorism - SCaN See, Check and notify - The pros and cons of evacuation/invacuation: - In both of these situations, the pros can very easily become cons.
+For example, evacuating a building due to fire tries to keep people safe but the con can be that people rush out and get injured or stand around outside which could result in accident.
+Conversely, taking people into a building for safety due to a terrorist act on the street can mean that they are all grouped together and could be seen as an easy target for other forms of terrorist activities. - 1.4 Identify the procedures for dealing with suspicious items

-procedures for • Hidden

-dealing with Obviously suspicious Typical

-suspicious items • Typical Four Cs: Confirm, Clear, Communicate and

-Control

-Safety distance, including:

-distance v suspicious item size (small items: 100 m - large items or small vehicle: 200 m - large vehicle: 400 m) how to visually represent safety distance (e.g. football field) difficulty involved in setting up a safety distances and not use radio/mobile phone within 15 m